abbi1680/udacity-Data-Streaming-ND-Kafka/project/starter/README.md

 1. Complete the code and configuration in `producers/connectors.py`
 	* Please refer to the [Kafka Connect JDBC Source Connector Configuration Options](https://docs.confluent.io/current/connect/kafka-connect-jdbc/source-connector/source_config_options.html) for documentation on the options you must complete.
 	* You can run this file directly to test your connector, rather than running the entire simulation.
-	* Make sure to use the [Landoop Kafka Connect UI](http://localhost:8084) and [Landoop Kafka Topics UI](http://localhost:8085) to check the status and output of the Connector.
+	* Make sure to use the Kafka Connect API to check the status of the connectors
 	* To delete a misconfigured connector: `CURL -X DELETE localhost:8083/connectors/stations`

 ### Step 4: Configure the Faust Stream Processor